At a Glance

 The UserTesting Research Team has a number of methods for turning research questions into a test plan that yields solid answers, but they boil down to this: turn each objective into 2–4 tasks and/or questions.

 By breaking things down this way, you ensure that the test plan stays focused as you begin the more detailed task of writing clear instructions and questions for your contributors.

 Please note that the diagram doesn't prescribe any order as to how tasks and questions should be posed to users.
 Also, it’s possible for a task and/or question to tie back to multiple objectives.
-However, if many of your tasks are multipurpose, perform a pilot of the test to make sure that users are giving you feedback that touches on both of your objectives.
+However, if many of your tasks are multipurpose, you could perform a pilot of the test.
+When you review the results of the pilot test, pay special attention to whether users are giving you feedback that touches on both of your objectives.

 If you have any questions about your research objectives, contact your Customer Success Manager or check out UserTesting's Professional Services.
 They’ll be happy to help you collect actionable findings.